The 70th Intelligence, Surveillance, Reconnaissance Wing celebrates its 25th anniversary

 |0

-This work, The 70th Intelligence, Surveillance, Reconnaissance Wing celebrates its 25th anniversary [Image 6 of 6], by MSgt Sonia Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 70th Intelligence, Surveillance, Reconnaissance Wing celebrates its 25th anniversary, by MSgt Sonia Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.